BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ### Single phase outlet

 To connect an heating element to a single phase outlet requires connecting three wires; phase (L), neutral (N) and protective earth (PE).
-All BrewPi heating elements can be connected to a single phase outlet.
+All our heating elements can be connected to a single phase outlet.
 The 2 and 3 resistor elements come with metal strips to connect the resistors in parallel.
 How to connect your element is shown schematically in the figure below, with photos showing the configuration of the metal strips.
 How to determine the current the element draws is described in the examples.
 Make sure your wiring and circuit breaker can handle the amount of current drawn by the element.

 ![1-phase-connect-123](../images/1-phase-connect-123.svg)

 TODO: Elco mening over PE-terminal bolletje?
 Locatie feitelijk niet helemaal correct...

 **Examples:**
-- Round BrewPi heating element [#7](#round) has one resistor and draws a current of 15.2A when connected to a 230V outlet.
+- Round heating element [#7](#round) has one resistor and draws a current of 15.2A when connected to a 230V outlet.
 - Tri-clamp element [#14](#tri-clamp) has two resistors and draws a current of 6.1A per resistor at 230V.
 When connected in parallel to a 230V single phase outlet the element will draw a current of 2 x 6.1 = 12.2A.
 - Round heating element [#2](#round) has three resistors and draws a current of 12.3A per resistor at 230V.
 When connected in parallel to a 230V single phase outlet the element will draw a current of 3 x 12.3 = 36.9A.